How to Get Drug and Alcohol Treatment When You Don’t Have Insurance

-A variety of community support groups are available to those struggling with alcoholism and drug addiction, including those following a traditional, 12-step approach, such as:
+A variety of community support groups are available to those struggling with substance use disorder.

 - Cocaine Anonymous (CA).
 A global, 12-step program for both men and women suffering from cocaine addiction.
 Membership is free; the only requirement to join is that people have a desire to stop using cocaine and other drugs and alcohol.